How to Navigate ADA Compliance and Website Accessibility Lawsuits

 2. Implement Continuous Monitoring

-Every time your site is updated or new content is added, you may be creating new accessibility issues.
-You’ll need to continuously monitor and audit your site to ensure users with disabilities can still navigate it after changes have been made.
-Additionally, ADA and WCAG guidelines are always evolving — and you need to adhere to new standards to be considered accessible.
+Every time your site is updated, or new content is added, you may be creating new accessibility issues.
+Continuously monitoring and auditing your site ensures ongoing compliance with the ADA and ensures users with disabilities can still navigate your new content.

 To ensure you’re staying on top of website updates and evolving accessibility standards, consider using an active monitoring solution.
-For example, AudioEye’s Active Monitoring tests for new accessibility issues every time a user loads a page.
-This enables you to find and fix accessibility issues before they impact your customers.
-The solution also tests against WCAG standards to maximize conformance.
+For example, AudioEye’s Active Monitoring provides real-time monitoring of every web page, for every user.
+Anytime a user loads a page on your website, AudioEye scans your content, allowing you to detect and fix issues before they impact your customers.

 3. Invest in Accessibility Training